Matteozara/Pepper_HRI_RA/readme.md

 # Pepper: HRI + RA project
 This repository contains video demos and the implementation of the project for Human-Robot Interaction and Reasoning Agents developed in Choregraphe.
+The project consists on Pepper managing the entrances in the building and assisting students with their needs.
 <br>
 The code for Pepper is located inside the 'Pepper_dialog1' folder.
 To run it, you only need to open it with Choregraphe.
 <br>